 – Would you support ICE raids of the dairy farms in your district?

 – Do you think it is a problem to have people in your district living in a constant state of fear?

 – If yes, what plans do you propose to resolve this problem?

 - In 2013 you said, “Climate change is not proven, it’s not science.
 It’s more of a religion than a science” and to support your point you said, “We’re watching the polar ice caps hit proportions far beyond what they would have predicted.”
-NASA released a video this past February showing that the polar ice caps are melting faster than ever.
+NASA released a video this in February 2018 showing that the polar ice caps are melting faster than ever.

 – What is your position on climate change today, and please provide some support for your position.

 - In 2013 you said, “We will not become the Land of Prosperity by increasing our debt and deficit.”
 In 2018, you wrote, “The Tax Cuts and Jobs Act passed late last year is the best vote I have cast as a member.”

 – How did you come about this change about increasing our debt and deficit?

 – What do you believe are the causes of the significant rise in the deficit in the past year?

 - The 2018 Women’s March occurred around the world in January 2018, and you said you had a “whole long series of conversations with women wearing pink” at that time.